yokolet/new-note/_posts/2017-06-09-math-without-it.md

 without divide and modulo operators."

 The division itself is nothing special.
-An answer will be integer when diviend is devidend by divisor.
+An answer will be an integer when the dividend is divided by divisor.

 For example, given 10 (dividend) and -3 (divisor), the answer will be -3.